wp-plugins/rencontre/readme.txt

 == Description ==

 This WordPress plugin allows you to create a real dating website with Wordpress.
 It is simple to install and administer.
-The features are as follows:
+The features are as follows :

-* Login Required to access functionality ;
+* Login Required to access functionality
-* Home unconnected with overview of the latest registered members ;
+* Home unconnected with overview of the latest registered members
-* Private messaging between members ;
+* Private messaging between members
-* Extended profiles ;
+* Extended profiles
-* Private Members chat with webcam ;
+* Private Members chat with webcam
-* Sending smiles and contact requests ;
+* Sending smiles and contact requests
-* Advanced Search ;
+* Advanced Search
-* Reporting of non-compliant member profiles ;
+* Reporting of non-compliant member profiles
-* Connecting with a FaceBook account ;
+* Connecting with a FaceBook account
-* Sending regular emails to members in accordance with the quota server ;
+* Sending regular emails to members in accordance with the quota server
-* Using the wp_users table for members to benefit of WordPress functions ;
+* Using the wp_users table for members to benefit of WordPress functions
-* Daily cleaning to maintain the level of performance ;
+* Daily cleaning to maintain the level of performance
-* Low resource ;
+* Low resource
-* Multilingual ;
+* Multilingual
-* Easy administration with filtering members ;
+* Easy administration with filtering members

 == Installation ==